colloquy/push-api/README.md

 ```

 ## Push API: Bouncer to Colloquy Push Server
-The server protocol is [JSON](http://json.org/) over an SSL connection to colloquy.mobi over port 7906.
-An example push looks somthing like this:
+The server protocol is [JSON](http://json.org/) over an SSL connection to `colloquy.mobi` over port `7906`.
+An example push body looks somthing like this:
 ```javascript
 {
   "device-token": "abcdef123456789…",